thor-the-great/duplicator/README.md

 - some smart way of filtering in source folder
 - two way synchronization, so if something is removed at source remove it at destination as well
 - GUI for setup

+Duplicator is written as a standalone Java application.
+You need some sort of JRE installed to use it.